 The investigators will develop an approach for applying recent advances in causal artificial intelligence (CAI) and large language models (LLMs) such as ChatGPT, to assist authors in pre-review, critical thinking, and revision of causal analyses and interpretations in write-ups of scientific articles and reports dealing with potential adverse health effects of exposures.
 This project will include presentation and discussion of methods to (a) critically examine, evaluate, and summarize the evidence and reasoning supporting causal statements and conclusions about exposure-associated risks in scientific papers; and (b) make concrete, constructive suggestions for improving aspects of causal inference methodology including study design, data analysis, and causal interpretation of conclusions.
 It is envisioned that the Causal Research Assistant will be able to transparently document the basis for its evaluation of methodological strengths and limitations and its suggestions for improvements for draft and final research manuscripts and reports.
-This project is at the forefront of applying modern AI to delineate and improve causal conclusions in scientific studies by exploring facts, data, and independently reproducible and verifiable observations and presenting these in a manner that distinguishes them from other elements such as modeling assumptions and choices, judgments or preconceptions that are not empirically implied by or derived from the data and analyses presented.
+This project is at the forefront of applying modern AI to delineate and improve causal conclusions and presenting these in a manner that distinguishes them from other elements such as modeling assumptions and choices, judgments or preconceptions that are not empirically implied by or derived from the data and analyses presented.

 The project resulted in the development of the method which was published in Global Epidemiology: "An AI assistant to help review and improve causal reasoning in epidemiological documents" Global Epidemiology, Volume 7, 2024, 100130, ISSN 2590-1133, https://doi.org/10.1016/j.gloepi.2023.100130.
 A pilot study was initiated to formally evaluate the AI assistant to help authors and peer reviewers of papers submitted to the journal Global Epidemiology.
-However, this pilot study was curtailed due to limited participation.
-Additional testing is underway in other venues and once completed, the results will be used to improve the method..
+The pilot study is underway and once completed, the results will be used to improve the AI Assistant.